HaoYuLiu0725/LKM_Motor/README.md

 ### Single motor control
 [single_motor_control.ino](examples/single_motor_control/single_motor_control.ino)
 The example of single motor control
-Using Teensy4.0 and "Motor Communication Control" PCB board in NTU ASR-LAB, and use "RS485_1" port on the PCB board
+Using Teensy4.0 and "Motor Communication Control" PCB in NTU ASR-LAB, and use "RS485_1" ports on the PCB
 ("RS485_1" is using Serial5 for communication)
 This example will control the motor turning from 0 to 60 degree, and then from 60 degree turn back to 0 degree.

 ### Multi motor control
 [multi_motor_control.ino](examples/single_motor_control/multi_motor_control.ino)
 The example of multiple motor control
-Using Teensy4.0 and "Motor Communication Control" PCB board in NTU ASR-LAB, and use "RS485_1" port on the PCB board
+Using Teensy4.0 and "Motor Communication Control" PCB in NTU ASR-LAB, and use "RS485_1" ports on the PCB
 ("RS485_1" is using Serial5 for communication)
 This example will control 3 motor turning from 0 to 60 degree, and then from 60 degree turn back to 0 degree.